courseramchen2k2/GetDataProject/README.md

 Steps to execute run_analysis.R script
 --------------------------------------
+###Automatic method
-##Automatic method (elapsed run time around 6 minutes, time may vary depending on download speed)
+Note: elapsed run time around 6 minutes, time may vary depending on CPU and download speed

 1. Just source run_analysis.R by typing source("./run_analysis.R") and hit Enter.

-##Manually obtain the dataset yourself (elapsed run time around 1 minute)
+###Manually obtain the dataset yourself
+Note: elapsed run time around 1 minute, time may vary depending on CPU speed

-1. Click on this [link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) to download the dataset and save it to your current working directory then rename it to HARDataSet.zip.
+1. Click on this [LINK](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) to download the dataset and save it to your current working directory then rename it to HARDataSet.zip.

-2. Right click on this [link](https://raw.githubusercontent.com/courseramchen2k2/GetDataProject/master/DescriptiveName.txt) and choose Save Link As, to download and save DescriptiveName.txt in your current working directory.
+2. Right click on this [LINK](https://raw.githubusercontent.com/courseramchen2k2/GetDataProject/master/DescriptiveName.txt) and choose Save Link As, save DescriptiveName.txt in your current working directory.

 3. Source run_analysis.R by typing source("./run_analysis.R") and hit Enter.